Oil Gobblers

 Oil Gobblers (Ropáci) is a 1988 Czech mockumentary directed by Jan Svěrák.
+The film won a Student Oscar from the Academy of Motion Picture Arts and Sciences at the 16th Annual Student Film Awards in June 1989.

 Synopsis

 It follows a zoologist and a biochemist who venture into an oilfield with a cameraman and filmmaker to observe and study the elusive oil gobblers.